-We have continued the development of the FHB resistant dominant MS population using recurrent half sib selection.
-We have tagged the resistant male sterile plants and will harvest those plus a random sample of this base population for future evaluations.
+The development of the FHB resistant dominant MS population is on-going using recurrent half-sib selection.
+The resistant male sterile plants have been tagged and we will harvest those plus a random sample of this base population for future evaluations.
 These samples will allow us to estimate heritability and gain from selection.

-The impact of this project will be realized after several cycles of selection and evaluation of the derived lines.
-This breeding procedure provides a mechanism to accumulate genes for FHB resistance from diverse sources in locally adapted backgrounds.
+This project will be evaluated for genetic gain after several cycles of selection using derived lines.
+This breeding method provides a mechanism to accumulate genes for FHB resistance from diverse sources in locally adapted backgrounds.
 These populations will be beneficial to regional and local breeding programs because they are an adapted source of FHB resistance.
-This project will provide breeding programs in the eastern region with germplasm from which to extract breeding lines that will have the potential to have unique combinations of FHB resistance genes.
+This project will provide breeding programs in the eastern region with germplasm from which to extract breeding lines that have the potential to have unique combinations of FHB resistance genes.